 - Become a National Board Certified Teacher.
 Offered through the National Board for Professional Teaching Standards, this certification shows that you have advanced knowledge, skills, and practice in your content area.

 Bachelor’s degree plus credential program.
-If you don’t yet have a bachelor’s degree, many colleges and universities offer degree programs in Special Education that include coursework in behavioral intervention, classroom management, educational psychology, inclusive strategies, technology, and techniques for teaching students with mild/moderate disabilities.
-Many of these programs include teacher training, so that after completion of the program you’ll have both a bachelor’s degree and be ready to apply for your teaching credential.
+If you don't yet have a bachelor's degree, many colleges and universities offer degree programs in Special Education that include coursework in behavioral intervention, classroom management, educational psychology, inclusive strategies, technology, and techniques for teaching students with mild/moderate disabilities.
+Many of these programs include teacher training, so that after completion of the special education program, you'll have both a bachelor's degree and be ready to apply for your teaching credential.

 Credential program only.
 If you already have a bachelor’s degree but not a teaching credential, consider enrolling in a program such as the Credential in Education Specialist Instruction, Mild/Moderate Disabilities.
 Program coursework may include curriculum and instruction, assessment and evaluation, technology, teaching the English language and diverse learners, and positive behavior support, which will allow you to work with special needs students in any school.
-Four clinical practice courses give you the opportunity to do classroom observation and practical experience – which can be completed as traditional student teaching or as a paid internship.
+Four clinical practice courses give you the opportunity to do classroom observation and practical teaching experience – which can be completed as traditional student teaching or as a paid internship.

 Special education endorsement.
 If you’re already working as a teacher but want to become certified to teach special education, there are a couple of ways you can add a Special Education endorsement to your current credential:

 - Teacher training program.
 You may complete a state-approved teacher training program in special education.
 If you’ve already had teacher training, going through this process again may take longer than you want.
 However, this training would undoubtedly provide you the specialized skills required in special education classrooms as part of the teacher preparation.